• Skip to primary navigation

 • Mix the seasonings into the veggies and cook for one minute.
 Continue to stir the mixture while it’s cooking so the spices don’t burn.

-• Mix the tomatoes and cheese into the mixture until fully combined, then season with salt and black pepper to taste.
+• Mix the tomatoes and cheese until fully combined, then season with salt and black pepper to taste.

 collage of images sowing how to finish making recipe.

-• Bring the mixture to a light boil, then reduce the heat to low and add the chopped fresh cilantro and two tsp of chopped fresh parsley to the mixture and simmer for 10 minutes.
-(Reserve one tsp chopped parsley to garnish)
+• Bring the mixture to a light boil, then reduce the heat to low and add the chopped fresh cilantro and two teaspoon of chopped fresh parsley to the mixture and simmer for 10 minutes.
+(Reserve one teaspoon chopped parsley to garnish)

 • Use the back of a spoon to make six small wells in the sauce.